baasbox/docs/source/index.md

 ### Fetch users

-> example of request to get a list users
+> example of a request to get the users list

 ```shell
 curl http://localhost:9000/users \